 Meaning: Sudden, shocking quiet

-Example: The room fell like silence after an explosion.
+Example: The room fell into silence after an explosion.

 🌍 Similes for the Impact of War